phone: (716) 839-8345

 - Direct-entry Doctor of Physical Therapy (DPT)

-All students entering Daemen College intending to pursue studies leading to a Physical Therapy degree matriculate into the professional DPT Physical Therapy curriculum and abide by the associated admissions requirements described in the DPT program plan.
-BS/DPT students will complete requirements for a Bachelor of Science degree in Natural Science by the end of their fourth academic year (first year professional phase); at the end of the sixth academic year (third year professional phase) students will graduate with the Doctor of Physical Therapy degree.
+All students entering Daemen University intending to pursue studies leading to a Physical Therapy degree matriculate into the professional DPT Physical Therapy curriculum and abide by the associated admissions requirements described in the DPT program plan.
+BS/DPT students will complete the requirements for a Bachelor of Science degree in Natural Science by the end of their fourth academic year (first-year professional phase); at the end of the sixth academic year (third-year professional phase) students will graduate with the Doctor of Physical Therapy degree.

-Daemen College reserves the right to make changes to the Physical Therapy curriculum, professional program entrance criteria, and/or professional program and graduation requirements.
-All enrolled students must meet all requirements if changed or amended by Daemen College.
+Daemen University reserves the right to make changes to the Physical Therapy curriculum, professional program entrance criteria, and/or professional program and graduation requirements.
+All enrolled students must meet all requirements if changed or amended by Daemen University.

 Physical Therapy Program Mission Statement

-The Physical Therapy Department at Daemen College will prepare students to become knowledgeable, skilled, and reflective physical therapists who are committed to serving the healthcare needs of a diverse society and to lifelong professional growth.
-This maturation will occur through contemporary physical therapy professional courses grounded in the humanities, and natural and social science curriculum.
+The Physical Therapy Department at Daemen University will prepare students to become knowledgeable, skilled, and reflective physical therapists who are committed to serving the healthcare needs of a diverse society and to lifelong professional growth.
+This maturation will occur through contemporary physical therapy professional courses grounded in the humanities and natural and social science curriculum.

 Physical Therapy Program Philosophy

-The Physical Therapy Program at Daemen College supports the Mission and Goals of the College, with the ultimate purpose of developing well educated individuals with critical thinking and creative problem solving skills necessary to assume roles of responsibility as clinician, consultant, educator, and administrator in improving the quality of life for all individuals.
+The Physical Therapy Program at Daemen University supports the Mission and Goals of the University, with the ultimate purpose of developing well-educated individuals with critical thinking and creative problem-solving skills necessary to assume roles of responsibility as a clinician, consultant, educator, and administrator in improving the quality of life for all individuals.

 Our philosophy emerges from the following values that are embraced by all departmental faculty.
 These values drive the design, implementation, and ongoing assessment of our curriculum: